Things to do and Dining Out

 - Upstairs in the Town Hall the gallery contains the remarkable Last Invasion Tapestry.
 Made in 1997 to commemorate the bicentenary of the 1797 invasion by the French - the last time the British mainland was invaded!
 This amazing piece of work was created by local needle workers and tells the story in the style of that told by the famous Bayeux Tapestry.

 - Solva Woollen mill - in the hamlet of Middle Mill, just a mile up the valley from Solva village - is the oldest working woollen mill in Pembrokeshire which has been producing beautiful traditional fabrics since 1907.
 The mill supplies bespoke floor rugs to the Price of Wales for his Welsh home.
+The Cafe serves good coffe and cake.

 - St Bride's Bay Water Taxi for Walkers - Solva Sailboats operates a water taxi which will take you to your chosen destination from where you can walk back along the stunning Pembrokeshire Coastal Path to Solva.
 Possible destinations include Porth Clais, Porthmynawydd, St Justinians, Nolton Haven and Little Haven (weather dependent).
 Phone 01437 720972